-First published by Tan Siok Choo, The Sun Daily on 23 March 2016
+By Tan Siok Choo.
+First published in The Sun Daily on 23 March 2016

 ONE man, one vote – that is the bedrock of a democracy.
 Large donations to political parties and individuals subvert this principle because the recipient will likely place greater value on the generous donor’s vote.